Pink Floyd Reunites for Ukrainian Protest Song, Its First Release in 28 Years

-Legendary English rock band Pink Floyd has come out of retirement to release Hey Hey Rise Up, a rousing anthem protesting the Russian invasion of Ukraine.
+Legendary English rock band Pink Floyd has come out of retirement to release Hey Hey Rise Up, a rousing anthem protesting Russia's invasion of Ukraine.

 Khlyvnyuk's version shows the singer armed and wearing military fatigues while standing in Kyiv's Sofiyskaya Square.
-The video for Hey Hey Rise Up includes footage from that recording, interspersed with images of Pink Floyd, as well as tanks, explosions, displaced families and protesters waving Ukrainian flags.
+The video for Hey Hey Rise Up includes footage from that recording, interspersed with images of Pink Floyd members on instruments, as well as tanks, explosions, displaced families and protesters waving Ukrainian flags.
 All proceeds from song downloads will go to Ukrainian Humanitarian Relief.

 Pink Floyd, famous for Dark Side of the Moon, among other hit albums, has a history of tackling social issues in its music, including the lingering emotional impacts of war as addressed by the 1979 concept album The Wall.
 Hey Hey Rise Up features guitarist and vocalist David Gilmour, along with drummer Nick Mason, longtime Floyd bassist Guy Pratt and Nitin Sawhney on keyboards.